thoughtbot/guides/best-practices/README.md

 * Avoid global variables.
 * Avoid long parameter lists.
-* Limit the number of collaborators of an object.
+* Limit collaborators of an object (entities an object depends on).
+* Limit an object's dependencies (entities that depend on an object).
 * Prefer composition over inheritance.
 * Prefer small methods.
 One line is best.
 * Prefer small objects with a single, well-defined responsibility.